SpreadBand/django-elsewhere/README.markdown

 About:
 ------------

-Django-elsewhere allows users of a website to provide and display information about their other online social networks.
+Django-elsewhere any objects of a website te be linked with information about their related online social networks.
 The project was created to let Pownce users show their friends what other online social networks they participate in.
 The hyperlinks to other profiles make use of the XFN rel="me" standard [http://www.gmpg.org/xfn/] (http://www.gmpg.org/xfn/), which enables auto-discovery of social network profiles which the user has chosen to consolidate